alfanhui/mbtilesToPngs/README.md

 [A Guide to generate your own](https://tilemill-project.github.io/tilemill/docs/guides/osm-bright-mac-quickstart/)

 This guide will go through the steps for compiling map data, downloading a specific area, customise the map, then export to mbtile.
 Warning!
 For Mac, when you install TileMill.app, it currently fails to start.
-Go into *TileMill* > *Updates Preference* > *check Install* Developer Builds.<br>
+Go into *TileMill* > *Updates Preference* > *check Install Developer Builds*.<br>

 ## How to use
 Make sure you have python3 install.<br>